Naww137/Syndat/README.md

 Sphinx can be installed with `pip install -U sphinx`

-The next step is to build with `sphinx-quickstart` or `sphinx-build -b html sourcedir builddir`
+The next step is to build with `sphinx-quickstart` or `sphinx-build -b html sourcedir builddir` HTML files, with the style and other settings in conf.py, can be generated with `make html`.

 ## Other Resources
 The basis for the python package structure used in this project can be found [here](https://packaging.python.org/en/latest/tutorials/packaging-projects/)